SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/02-SOLID-Principles.md

 Being the opposite of **Abstractions**, the current class contains the **full implementation** of an abstract class.

-In the above example, the `Person` abstract class is a model for all other classes that will inherit.
+In the above example, the `Person` abstract class is a model for all other classes that will inherit it.

 The classes that **inherit** it, like `Brandon` for example, are **Concretions**, which means that they contain the **implementation** of the `Person` abstract class.